xhochy/xhochy.github.com/_posts/2021-04-26-implications-of-pickling-ml-models.md

 Historically, they were using HDF5 files to store the configuration and the weights of the neural networks but were limited to the built-in types.
 If you had custom layers or subclassed any components, you needed to do an extra step to [persist your custom objects](https://www.tensorflow.org/tutorials/keras/save_and_load#saving_custom_objects).

-Nowadays Tensorflow provides its custom serialization protocol named [`SavedModel`](https://www.tensorflow.org/guide/saved_model).
+Nowadays Tensorflow provides its custom serialisation protocol named [`SavedModel`](https://www.tensorflow.org/guide/saved_model).
 This allows one to saved arbitrary complex and custom Tensorflow execution graphs.
 While this supports the flexibility of customisation in contrast to the previous approach, it is interesting to note that it suffers a similar problem with the recreation as `pickle` does.
 As outlined in the section ["Saving a custom model"](https://www.tensorflow.org/guide/saved_model#saving_a_custom_model), no Python code or even attributes are stored.
 Instead `SavedModel` relies on the cache of traced `tensorflow.function` calls.
-In contrast to `pickle` this is though a bit better as this allows much more complex excution graphs to be restored without having the full Python code that was used for training available.
+In contrast to `pickle` this is though a bit better as this allows much more complex execution graphs to be restored without having the full Python code that was used for training available.

 *As I personally have not been using Tensorflow much and the documentation around BoostedTrees in Tensorflow was quite sparse, I did skip applying this to my example pipeline.
 If a reader of this article though has the sufficient knowledge to replicate it in Tensorflow, I would be really grateful for a code snippet.*